MichaelLedger/MichaelLedger.github.io/markdowns/developer/developer_24.md

-# Xcode - Improve compile speed and incremental compile for projects mixed with oc & swift
+# iOS Dependency managers comparison

 > dependency priority: Swift Package Manager(SPM) > Carthage > CocoaPods

-**iOS Dependency manager**

 When you do not use a Dependency manager as a developer you are responsible for: